Equity Public Offering

 • A Special Purpose Acquisition Company (SPAC) is a shell with no operations that raises capital through an IPO to acquire or merge with a private company; investors buy in without knowing the target, so it is a blank-check company.

-• Steps: SPAC IPO, proceeds held in a trust account (typically U.S. Treasuries), target search (18 to 24 months), de-SPAC merger that takes the target public, or liquidation with funds returned if no deal closes.
+• Steps: SPAC IPO, proceeds held in a trust account (typically U.S. Treasuries), target search (typically 18 to 24 months, set by the SPAC's governing documents), de-SPAC merger that takes the target public, or liquidation with funds returned if no deal closes.

-• Key terms: sponsor (runs the SPAC, gets founder shares), promote (roughly 20% of post-IPO shares at nominal cost), trust account (escrow), redemption right (redeem for pro-rata trust share if the target is not approved).
+• Key terms: sponsor (runs the SPAC, gets founder shares), promote (roughly 20% of post-IPO shares at nominal cost), trust account (escrow or trust account), redemption right (redeem for pro-rata trust share when a de-SPAC transaction is proposed, regardless of how the investor votes on the target).

 One-Breath Recap

-An Initial Public Offering (IPO) is a company's first stock sale, a primary offering where the issuer gets the proceeds and the underwriter (with the issuer) sets the price before trading.
-Underwriting commitments turn on who bears the risk of unsold shares: firm commitment puts it on the underwriter, while best efforts, all-or-none, and mini-maxi leave it with the issuer, and the insider lock-up is contractual, not an SEC rule.
-A secondary offering is existing shareholders selling their own shares, so the company gets nothing and it is not dilutive, unlike a dilutive primary follow-on offering.
-A Special Purpose Acquisition Company (SPAC) is a shell that raises IPO money into trust, hunts a target for 18 to 24 months, then merges via de-SPAC or liquidates, with the sponsor's roughly 20% promote as the hidden dilution and the penny-stock escrow rule not applying since SPACs price above $5.
-Keep asking who gets the money and who bears the risk, and this unit answers itself.
+An Initial Public Offering is a company's first stock sale, a primary offering where the issuer gets the proceeds and sets the price with the underwriter.
+Commitments turn on who bears the risk of unsold shares: firm commitment puts it on the underwriter; best efforts, all-or-none, and mini-maxi leave it with the issuer.
+The insider lock-up is contractual, not an SEC rule.
+A secondary offering is existing shareholders selling, so the company gets nothing and it is not dilutive, unlike a primary follow-on.
+A Special Purpose Acquisition Company raises money into trust, hunts a target for 18 to 24 months, then merges or liquidates, with the sponsor's roughly 20% promote as the hidden dilution; the penny-stock escrow rule misses an exchange-listed SPAC because the listing excludes it, not the price.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Equity Public Offering unit for the complete lesson.
+Read the full Equity Public Offering unit.